Wire-Network/wire-cdt/docs/migrating-from-antelope.md

 The full model — policies, node-owner tiers, how weight becomes throughput, subjective billing, and how it compares to staking, REX and PowerUp — is documented in wire-sysio:
-`wire-sysio`'s `docs/roa-overview.md`, which lands with
+`wire-sysio`'s
-[wire-sysio#583](https://github.com/Wire-Network/wire-sysio/pull/583) — read it there until that merges; the path does not exist on `master` yet.
+[docs/roa-overview.md](https://github.com/Wire-Network/wire-sysio/blob/master/docs/roa-overview.md) — read it there for that merges; the path does not exist on `master` yet.
 What follows is only what changes in *contract code*.